listen

 Skillos

-Composer, pianist, accordionist, other weird instrumentsist, singer, accompanist, teacher, conductor, arranger, sound designer, sound engineer, etc. Excellent sight reader.
-Experienced working with students of all ages in vocal training, piano pedagogy and music theory.
+Composer, writer, lyricist, orchestrator, pianist, accordionist, other weird instrumentsist, singer, sound designer, etc. Excellent sight reader.
+Experienced working with students of all ages in vocal training, piano pedagogy, and music theory.
 And standardized tests.
 Extensive knowledge of music theory and history, with specialization in twentieth-century music, piano literature, jazz and that cool music the kids are talking about.
-All the computer stuff, including Sibelius and Logic Audio.
+Some computer stuff, including Sibelius and Logic Audio.
 Functional fluency in German (not really.
 I just like putting that).
-Fast and avid reader, have lots of incomplete knowledge of math, science, philosophy and religion.
+Fast and avid reader, have lots of incomplete knowledge of math, science, philosophy, and religion.
 Can ride a bike all over the place.
 Good cook.
 Good at cards, backgammon, Scrabble, Boggle, cryptic crossword puzzles, trapshooting.
 Really enjoy organizing things (OCD runs in the family).
 Could probably name all 156 episodes of The Twilight Zone from memory.
 If pressed.

 References available upon request.